 History of Pittsburgh’s City Steps

-Pittsburgh grew from the first settlement at Fort Duquesne, and then Fort Pitt at the confluence of our three rivers known as The Point.
-As the population grew and the city expanded, residents headed for the hills surrounding the city, leaving the river banks to industrial use.
-With workers now living away from their places of employment, they needed a means of transportation to get them to their jobs.
+Pittsburgh grew from the settlements at Fort Duquesne and Fort Pitt at the confluence of our three rivers known as The Point.
+As the population grew and the city expanded, residents headed for the hills surrounding the city.
+As a result, workers now needed a means of transportation to get to their jobs.
 The least costly means of transportation has always been good old foot power.
-With our hills, those who wished to walk to work would either have to repel down the side of a mountain or develop a safer means of descent.
+However, with our hills, those who needed to walk to work didn’t have many practical options.
 To address that need, in the late 19th and early 20th centuries, the city began to build staircases all over the hillsides in the area.

 “…it was laid out by a mountain goat.
 And then the steps.
 Oh Lord, the steps!
 I was told they actually had a Department of Steps in the city government.
 That isn’t exactly true although they do have an Inspector of Steps.
 But there are nearly 15 miles of city-owned steps in Pittsburgh, going up the mountainsides.
 The well-to-do people drive to work.
 The medium people go on street cars, ‘inclines’, that’s what they call those cable cars.
 And the poor people walk up the steps.”

 The network of city steps scaling our hillsides became the primary way Pittsburghers commuted to work.
 They also served the community socially.
 In years past, kids played on the steps, friends met there, and teens often hung out on them.
 Sadly, today some of the steps have become places where some less-than-desirable things occur.
 City of Pittsburgh police receive special training on how to navigate the steps while patrolling to keep them safe.